Richard Butler, 3rd Viscount Mountgarret

-Richard Butler, 3rd Viscount Mountgarret (1578–1651) was the son of Edmund Butler, 2nd Viscount Mountgarret and Grany or Grizzel, daughter of Barnaby Fitzpatrick, 1st Baron Upper Ossory.
+Richard Butler, 3rd Viscount Mountgarret (1578–1651) was the son of Edmund Butler, 2nd Viscount Mountgarret and Grany (Grainne) or Grizzel, daughter of Barnaby Fitzpatrick, 1st Baron Upper Ossory.
 He is best known for his participation in the Irish Confederate Wars on behalf of the Irish Confederate Catholics.

 Family

 His sister, Helen Butler, married her second cousin, Walter Butler, 11th Earl of Ormond.
 Later, he was to clash politically with his grand-nephew James, the 12th Earl.
 His first wife was Margaret, eldest daughter of Hugh O'Neill, Earl of Tyrone, who was the most powerful Roman Catholic noble in the country at the time.
 He especially distinguished himself by his defence of the castles of Ballyragget and Cullihill.
 His estates were nevertheless confirmed to him on the death of his father in 1605, and he sat in the parliaments of 1613, 1615, and 1634.

 His younger brother was John Butler.